Sygic/sygic-maps-services-python/README.md

 ## Usage

-Example of using Sygic [Geocoding API] (https://www.sygic.com/developers/maps-api-services/geolocation-and-search-api).
+Example of using Sygic [Geocoding API](https://www.sygic.com/developers/maps-api-services/geolocation-and-search-api).
 Before use ask for an API key from the [Sygic page](http://www.sygic.com/business/request-sygic-maps-trial-api-key).

 ```python
 import sygicmaps.client as s